A Guide on How to Edit PDFs in Every Way You Can Imagine

 Linux is famous for being a bit more complicated than your average OS, but that doesn’t mean that you can’t compress a PDF file on it.

-How to Compress a PDF File on Linux Using the OS
+1. Compressing your PDF File on Linux Using the OS

 To compress a PDF file on Linux using the operating system, follow these steps: